evanarlian/kaggle-aimo2/README.md

 # notes
+* this competition is all about inference time scaling:
+  * majority-voting / self concistency (SC): easiest to do
+  * best of N (BoN) (select the best answer according to reward/critic model): require good reward model, consumes 1 gpu slot
+  * beam search
+  * diverse tree verifier search (DVTS)
 * awq is much faster than unsloth dynamic quants (bnb).
 On my machine, r1 1.5b, bs 16: awq (1423 tok/s) while bnb (399 tok/s).
 Need further investigation.
 * [math-verify](https://github.com/huggingface/Math-Verify) by huggingface for parsing math, but fails on this latex -> `\\left\\lfloor 100 \\sqrt{2} \\right\\rfloor`.
 Answer should be 141.
 * found out that using english prompt is better than using both english and chinese prompt (22 vs 17 score respectively).
 I removed the chinese prompt
 * make sure vllm's `--max-seq-len-to-capture` covers your token range.
 Helps a little bit since the model does not fallback to eager execution.
 TODO try on kaggle's gpu
-* stop at </ think>, this is because the llm sometimes tried to make the answer presentable to the user, which can be long
+* stop at </ think>, this is because the llm sometimes tried to make the answer presentable to the user, which can be long.
-* use temp 1.0 (default) because it will speed up a lot
+* use temp 1.0 (default) because it will speed up a lot, need to check if the speed up worth not using lower temp.
+* deepseek r1 series offical recommendation: https://github.com/deepseek-ai/DeepSeek-R1?tab=readme-ov-file#usage-recommendations
+* Qwen math PRM is not useful for steps inside deepseek's think token, there are no meaningful differences between wrong score and correct score, everything will be scored high.